-Feeding America supports a variety of federal food assistance programs that help feed Americans struggling with hunger.
+Feeding America supports various federal food assistance programs that help people facing hunger in the United States.
 In addition to anti-hunger programs, Feeding America also works on federal tax policies that help get more food to food banks.

 However, we realize it may seem a bit like alphabet soup with so many program acronyms.
 Let us help you decode it.
 Use our chart to learn how the food assistance programs differ and who they are each meant for.
 Then dig deeper into each program by following the linked acronym.

 |Acronym||Full Name||Brief Description||Moms & Kids||Fostering Nutrition||Senior Hunger||Supplying Foodbanks|